poisonivy314/simple-calculator/README.md

-simple calculator
+# simple calculator
-trying to achieve a calculator that can process multi rounds with all four calculations.
+Trying to achieve a calculator that can process multi-rounds with all four calculations.